 Authority of the President, Vice Presidents and Chancellors/Provost

-The President is the chief officer of the University, and is responsible for the operation of the entire University within the framework of general policies provided by its Board of Trustees in keeping with the laws of the state.
+- The President is the chief officer of the university and is responsible for the operation of the entire university within the framework of general policies provided by the Board of Trustees in keeping with the laws of the state.

-The Chancellors at Indiana University Northwest, Indiana University South Bend, Indiana University Kokomo, Indiana University East, and Indiana University Southeast are the chief administrative officers of those campuses and report to the Executive Vice President.
-The Provost at Bloomington and Chancellor at IUPUI also have university-wide responsibilities, serving as Executive Vice Presidents in addition to their campus based titles.
-The Chancellor at Indiana University Purdue University Fort Wayne reports to the President of Purdue University.
+The Chancellors at Indiana University Northwest, Indiana University South Bend, Indiana University Kokomo, Indiana University East, and Indiana University Southeast are the chief administrative officers of those campuses and report to the Executive Vice President for University Academic Affairs.
+The Provost at IU Bloomington and Chancellor at IUPUI also have university-wide responsibilities, serving as Executive Vice Presidents in addition to their campus-based titles.

 The Office of the President consists of the President, the Vice Presidents, the Treasurer, and their respective staffs.
-The Office of the President is designed to provide certain important services to all seven campuses of Indiana University.
-These services include budgetary planning and analysis, legal services, information and computer services, international programs, research and development, alumni relations, learning resources, and public and governmental relations as well as several other major functions enumerated below under the respective office descriptions.
+The Office of the President is designed to provide certain important services to all campuses of Indiana University.
+These services include budgetary planning and analysis, legal services, information and computer services, international programs, research and development, alumni relations, learning resources, and public and governmental relations.